AckerlyXu/heima/articles/active-directory/active-directory-passwords-getting-started.md

 For Azure AD Connect tool versions **1.0.8667.0** to **1.1.380.0**:

 - **Option 1:** Allow all outbound HTTPS connections over port 443 (using URL or IP Address).
     - When to use this:
         - Use this option if you want the most straightforward configuration that does not need to be updated as Azure Datacenter IP ranges change over time.
     - Steps required:
         - Allow all outbound HTTPS connections over port 443 using URL or IP address.
 <br><br>
 - **Option 2:** Allow outbound HTTPS connections to specific IP ranges and URLs
     - When to use this:
         - Use this option if you are in a restricted network environment, or do not otherwise feel comfortable with allowing outbound connections.
         - In this configuration, for password writeback to continue to work, you'll need to ensure your networking appliances stay updated weekly with the latest IPs from the Azure Datacenter IP Ranges list.
 These IP ranges are available as an XML file which is updated every Wednesday (Pacific Time) and put into effect the following Monday (Pacific Time).
     - Steps required:
         - Allow all outbound HTTPS connections to *.servicebus.chinacloudapi.cn
         - Allow all outbound HTTPS connections to all IPs in the Azure Datacenter IP Ranges list and keep this configuration updated weekly.

-> [AZURE.NOTE]
+> [!NOTE]
 > If you have configured Password Writeback by following the instructions above and do not see any errors in the Azure AD Connect event log, but you're getting connectivity errors when testing, then it may be the case that a networking appliance in your environment is blocking HTTPS connections to IP addresses.
 For example, while a connection to *https://*.servicebus.chinacloudapi.cn* is allowed, a connection to a specific IP address within that range may be blocked.
 To resolve this, you'll need to either configure your networking environment to allow all outbound HTTPS connections over port 443 to any URL or IP address (Option 1 above), or work with your networking team to explicitly allow HTTPS connections to specific IP addresses (Option 2 above).

 **For older versions:**